 Tokyo Skytree is the tallest building in Tokyo, with an observatory and restaurant at its higher levels overlooking downtown Tokyo, and a large shopping structure at lower levels.
-This post provides tips and a review of what the Skytree complex has to offer.
+This post provides info, tips, and a review of whether the Skytree is worth the time and money.

 First, some basics.
-The Skytree is a relatively new addition to the skyline of Tokyo, opening 5 years ago and drawing record crowds since.
+The Skytree is a relatively new addition to the skyline of Tokyo, opening under a decade ago and drawing record crowds since.
 The Tokyo Skytree main tower is a modern, neo-futuristic design making the tower itself quite photogenic.
 As you’ll see in this post, there are numerous vantages nearby for photographing the Skytree, so even if you don’t want spend the money to go up, you can enjoy some of what the Skytree has to offer from the ground.

 More than anything else, you should visit the Tokyo Skytree to be more like rapping legend Pitbull.
 You know that line where he says, “reporting live from the tallest building in Tokyo”?
 THAT’S RIGHT, HE WAS RECORDING FEEL THIS MOMENT FROM THE SKYTREE!
 Ten years from now, I picture Pitbull “reporting live” from up there quite often, giving traffic updates and words of wisdom on some bizarre Japanese television station.

 For views of Tokyo, here are two tiers to the Skytree, both in terms of pricing and height.
 The 350 meter observation platform costs a little under $20 per person, while the 450 meter observation platform costs a little under $30 per person.
 We did the $20 option, as that already seemed steep in terms of price to us.

 You purchase tickets on the 4th floor, where you can find the current wait time to go up, and also visibility conditions.
 Air quality can vary dramatically in Japan, so this is definitely something to consider when going up.
 On the day we went, visibility was moderate to good.